-- Quietly Performing Sister Show: Compare to the more iconic Anpanman, the show didn't had much of a impact and didn't last as long, ending with just 83 episodes.
+- Quietly Performing Sister Show: Compared to the more iconic Anpanman, the show didn't have much of an impact and didn't last as long, ending with just 83 episodes.

-- Reused Character Design: Because the series was done by Takashi Yanase, you'll recognize some of the character designs from Anpanman.
-Funny enough, some of the original designs were cross pollinated to that said series.
+- Reused Character Design: Because the series was done by Takashi Yanase, you'll recognize some of the characters designs from Anpanman.
+Funnily enough, some of the original designs were cross-pollinated to said series.

-- Secret-Keeper: Nyago-Chan's Miko eventually discovers his brother's identity, and later becomes a super hero in the same episode.
+- Secret-Keeper: Nyago-Chan's Miko eventually discovers his brother's identity and becomes a superhero in the same episode.

 - Villainy-Free Villain: Nyaon.
-He isn't really a bad guy, just someone who's jealous of Niyander.
+He isn't a bad guy, just someone jealous of Niyander.